Tax Base

 A resident individual must file an income tax return between May 1 and May 31 of the following taxable year and pay any tax due.
 The tax return must include income, as well as exemptions and deductions of the taxpayer's household members, including the taxpayer, his or her spouse, and dependents.

-When a resident files an income tax return, he/she can deduct personal exemption per household member.
-Personal exemptions increase by 50% if the taxpayer, his/her spouse and lineal ascendants are 70 years of age or older.
-For the 2022 individual income tax return, the personal exemption is NT$92,000 for each household member, or NT$138,000 for each taxpayer, spouse, and lineal ascendant, who are 70 years old and above.
+When a resident files an income tax return, he/she can deduct exemption per household member.
+Exemptions increase by 50% if the taxpayer, his/her spouse and lineal ascendants are 70 years of age or older.
+For the 2025 individual income tax return, the exemption is NT$97,000 for each household member, or NT$145,500 for each taxpayer, spouse, and lineal ascendant, who are 70 years old and above.

 Deductions